x0pherl/partomatic/docs/partomatic_config.md

 `wheel_config = WheelConfig('~/wheel/config/base_wheel.yml')`

-### Instantiating with a yaml string
+## Instantiating with a yaml string

-If you've loaded a yaml string out of another object or from an environment variable, you can pass the entire yaml string instead of a filename as shown in this example:
+If you’ve loaded a yaml string out of another object or from an environment variable, you can pass the entire yaml string instead of a filename as shown in this example:
 ```
 wheel_yaml = """
 wheel: